SimplyCodedSoftware/integration-messaging-documentation/core-messaging/message-endpoints.md

 #### Gateway Proxy

 As mentioned above, it would be great to have no dependency on the Integration Messaging API at all - including the gateway class.
-Integration Messaging solution to generate proxy classes based on interface.
+Integration Messaging solution to it, is to generate proxy classes based on interface.

 ````php
     /**